Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Background and Problem Setup

-We focus on dLLMs, which generate sequences over a finite vocabulary using an iterative forward--reverse process.
-Although these models differ in their reverse-time denoiser parameterization and sampling mechanisms, SEDD \citep{lou2023discrete}, MDLM \citep{sahoo2024simple}, LLaDA \citep{nie2025large}, and ReMDM \citep{wang2025remasking} share a common two-stage forward--reverse generation framework.
+We focus on dLLMs for discrete sequence generation over a finite vocabulary.
+Although these models differ in their reverse-time denoiser parameterization and sampling mechanisms, SEDD \citep{lou2023discrete}, MDLM \citep{sahoo2024simple}, LLaDA \citep{nie2026large}, and ReMDM \citep{wang2026remasking} share a common two-stage forward–reverse generation framework.

 Throughout the paper, we use $t$ to index diffusion steps, $u \in \{1,\dots,T\}$ to index token positions within a sequence, and $v \in \mathcal{V}$ to denote vocabulary elements (token values).